-Historically, the Charleston area was supplied with groundwater from the Middendorf aquifer (of the Coastal Plain).
-In the 1920s, the groundwater levels and production declined so surface water was used to supply water to the Charleston area.
-The City of Charleston currently receives its drinking water from Bushy Park and Edisto River.
-As groundwater levels have continued to decline, Charleston was designated as a capacity-use area to regulate groundwater withdrawals due to 180-ft drawdowns in the Middendorf aquifer.
-Coastal drought in South Carolina has exacerbated the reduction in water levels (USGS, 2010).
-Groundwater occurs at water-table depth of 3-15 feet in the Charleston area, with annual fluctuations between 1 to 6 feet.
+Historically, the greater Charleston area was supplied with groundwater from the Middendorf aquifer (of the Coastal Plain).
+In the 1920s, the groundwater levels and production declined, so surface water was used to supply water to the Charleston area.
+The City of Charleston, which covers more than the peninsula, currently receives its drinking water from Bushy Park and Edisto River.
+As groundwater levels have continued to decline in the greater Charleston area, which includes the counties of Charleston, Berkeley, Dorchester, the area was designated as a capacity-use area to regulate groundwater withdrawals due to 180-ft drawdowns in the Middendorf, or Queens Branch Aquifer (SCDHEC, 2019).
+Coastal drought in South Carolina has also exacerbated the reduction in water levels (USGS, 2010).

+Currently, groundwater occurs at water-table depths of 3-15 feet in the Charleston area, with annual fluctuations between one to six feet.
 Recharge is usually through local rainfall, although some water is contributed by the underlying Santee Limestone where the Cooper Formation is thin or absent.

-Groundwater from the surficial aquifer is acceptable for general use, but its inconsistent yield, along with saltwater intrusion, has limited the municipal use of this aquifer (Park, 1985).
-The shallow groundwater levels in the surficial aquifer of the Charleston Peninsula fluctuates with the tides, seasons, and precipitation.
+On the Charleston Peninsula, the groundwater levels in the surficial aquifer are especially shallow, and fluctuate with the tides, seasons, and precipitation.
 Considering local tides in the Charleston Harbor, the groundwater encountered near the perimeter of the Peninsula would be at or near the elevation of the tide elevation.